StructArray

 The Structs in an Array field share the same schema, which should be defined when you create the Array field.

-A Struct schema contains both vectors and scalar fields, as listed in the following table:
+A Struct schema contains both vectors and scalar fields, as listed below:

 Keep the number of vector fields both at the collection level and in the Structs combined to be no greater than or equal to 10.